Bakhomious/unideb-state-exam/src/2-5-software_engineering.md

 ### Test Case

-**IEEE**: A set of test inputs, execution conditions, and expected results developed for a particular objective, such as to exercise a particular program path or to verify compliance with a specific requirement.
+A set of test inputs, execution conditions, and expected results developed for a particular objective, such as to exercise a particular program path or to verify compliance with a specific requirement.
-**ISTQB**: A set of preconditions, inputs, actions (where applicable), expected results and postconditions, developed based on test conditions.
-   - **Test Condition**: A testable aspect of a component or system identified as a basis for testing.

 - **High-level test case**: A test case with abstract preconditions, input data, expected results, postconditions, and actions (where applicable).
 - **Low-level test case**: A test case with concrete values for preconditions, input data, expected results, postconditions, and a detailed description of actions (where applicable).